floragunncom/search-guard-docs/_content/_docs_audit_logging/auditlogging_external_config.md

 }
 ```

-Since the JSON object is stored as String, the quotation marks are escaped in the originl output.
+Since the JSON object is stored as String, the quotation marks are escaped in the original output.
 Depending on your JSON parser you might need to remove them first.
 {: .note .js-note .note-warning}

 ### Environment variables